Tanzu-Solutions-Engineering/tpk8s-dns-controller/README.md

 ### Configure the cluster group with the pkgr

-This is needed becuase we need the cluster group to have access to to the pkgr. becuase the pkgr is private we need to sync a secret out to the unerlying clusters.
+This is needed becuase we need the cluster group to have access to to the pkgr.

 ** make sure you cluster group only contains 1 cluster**

-1. add pkgr and secret to the cluster group
+1. add pkgr to the cluster group

 ```bash
 tanzu ops clustergroup use <your-cg>